arayofcode/tokeniser/README.md

 ## Next steps:
 - Tests and Makefile are broken given there's a change in network of database.
-- Setup dev, testing, and prod all using make (prod done, use `make prod` or `make prod-new` for fresh build)
+- Setup dev, testing, and prod all using make (prod done, use `make start` or `make start-clean` for fresh build)
 - Deployment of the API
 - Improve performance. /all API takes 7 seconds for 15 cards.
 Setup concurrency.
 - Better way for in-memory storage of sensitive information.
 Check this library: https://github.com/awnumar/memguard